Discover the Fantastic World of El Jardín De Peter

 After visiting El Jardín de Peter, you can spend some time exploring Puebla de Benifasar.
 The village is quite small, so you can see pretty much everything in about half an hour.
 Wander around the narrow alleyways, check out the church of Santa Maria de la Pobla de Benifassà, and see if you can spot Peter’s house.
 It shouldn’t be too hard!

-Unfortunately, there is no way to reach El Jardín de Peter by public transportation.
-Renting a car in either Valencia or Barcelona is the best option unless you want to pay lots of money for a taxi ride.
+Unfortunately, you can’t reach El Jardín de Peter by public transportation.
+Renting a car in Valencia or Barcelona is the best option, unless you want to pay lots of money for a taxi ride.

 El Jardín de Peter is almost halfway between Valencia and Barcelona.
 The closest city is Castellón de la Plana, about one and a half hours away.
 It takes just over two hours to reach the garden from Valencia.
 From Barcelona, it’s close to three hours.